TEFL Tips for Teaching Children

 by David Solomon

-Training teachers in Pattaya is challenging, rewarding and interesting all at the same time, with people from all walks of life and nationalities attending the TEFL for Target Learner Groups course here in Pattaya.
+Training teachers anywhere is challenging, rewarding and interesting all at the same time, with people from all walks of life and nationalities attending the TEFL for Target Learner Groups course.
 I firmly believe that all teachers must provide the best learning opportunities for all students in their care, whether they are TEFL trainees or students being taught at local government schools.
-Even though I am the TEFL course trainer in Pattaya, I still keep my ‘hand in’ teaching children and adults at our Pattaya Academy .
+Even though I am the TEFL course trainer, I still keep my ‘hand in’ teaching children and adults at our TEXT-AND-TALK Academy .
 Below are just some very basic thoughts about teaching children ‘properly’, which I have learned over the years.

 One thing is for certain, and that is that the truly effective teacher will always have a well-prepared lesson plan to teach from and will ensure that the aims of the lesson plan are achieved by as many students as possible in the class being taught.
 The TEXT-AND-TALK TEFL course provides an adequate and solid base from which new teachers can prepare and develop lesson plans.
 We also provide good instruction in how to effectively teach children.